Marceillo/my-list/README.md

 - A two-tone color pallet was used for this site.
 - The buttons have the same colors and are inverted to improve visibility.
+- When you check the button it has a line through  text style and turns green to indicate that it has been checked.

 ## Features

 ### Existing Features

 - Favicon is a picture of a list to indicate this is a to-do list.
-- Input text
-- Add Button

 #### Javascript adding new tasks to the list.

- - Java script function to add the task on the page and to local storage.
+ - Java script function to add the task on the page and to the local storage.

     ![Add a task](assets/images/input-add-button.png)